Skip to main content

 Modular Models

-Modular models allows splitting your authorization module across multiple files and modules, improving upon some of the challenges that may be faced when operating an authorization model within a company, such as:
+Modular models allows splitting your authorization model across multiple files and modules, improving upon some of the challenges that may be faced when maintaining an authorization model within a company, such as:

-With modular models, a single model can be split across multiple files in a project.
-It can be organized in a way that makes sense for the project or teams collaborating on it, and it enables ownership for reviews to be expressed using a feature such as GitHub's, GitLab's or Gitea's code owners.
+With modular models, a single model can be split across multiple files in a project and organized in a way that makes sense for the project or teams collaborating on it.
+For example, modular models allows ownership for reviews to be expressed using a feature like GitHub's, GitLab's or Gitea's code owners.

 Key Concepts